Textile vs Leather Motorcycle Jacket: Full Comparison

 Looking for more gear recommendations?

-Browse All GuidesThe material debate defines motorcycle jacket shopping.
-Leather offers traditional protection and style.
-Textile provides modern versatility and weather resistance.
+Browse All GuidesChoosing your jacket material is half the fun of kitting out, because both leather and textile can be brilliant and the right pick shapes every ride you take.
+Leather brings traditional protection and timeless style.
+Textile brings modern versatility and weather resistance.
 For UK riding, the answer is more nuanced than brand loyalists admit.

 Abrasion Resistance: Leather genuinely resists abrasion better than textile.
 Quality cowhide slides longer before wearing through.
-In extended slides at high speed, leather provides more protection.
+In extended slides at high speed, leather gives more protection.

 However, modern textile construction has closed the gap significantly.
 Cordura 500D with reinforced panels approaches leather's slide time.
 For typical road accidents, both materials protect adequately.